janjiralakirankumar/TerraformEssentials/README.md

 ```
 vi iam.tf
 ```
-Copy and paste the below Code to create uers and group.
+Copy and paste the below Code to create users and group also replace your `region`
 ```
 provider "aws" {
   region = "us-east-1"